6estates/idp-tutorial/README.md

 ![screenshot](./imgs/screenshot.png)

-## 1 To Start the Backend Service - a Web Service developed using Spring Boot
+## 1 To Start the Backend Service

+The backend service is a Web Service developed using Spring Boot.

 Please refer to the [README](./backend/README.md) in the folder of `backend` to start the Web service.

-## 2 To Start the Frontend Service - a Dashboard developed using Nodejs
+## 2 To Start the Dashboard

+The Dashboard is a developed using Nodejs.

 Please refer to the [README](./frontend/README.md) in the folder of `frontend` to start the Dashboard.

 ## 3 Dashboard

-After you deploy both the frontend and the backend application successfully, you can open a browser, enter the Url: http://localhost:8080/ , then you will see the dashboard like the above image!
+After you successfully start both services, you can open a web browser, enter the URL: http://localhost:8080/.

-You may have a trial of the IDP platform by simply uploading a file.
+Now you shall see the dashboard like the above image and have a trial by simply uploading a file.

 ## 4 Any Issues & Feedbacks?